 Sampling methodology

-The applied sampling method was based on the US EPA AP-42 standard detailed in Appendix C.1.
+The applied sampling methodology was based on the US EPA AP-42 standard detailed in Appendix C.1[8].

 One representative sample (RS) was obtained from 6 sub-samples (primary), each collected from the area of 1 m2 at a maximum depth of 2.5 cm.
 Next, RS was adjusted by the following successive steps: